 What should I do if I think my child has special educational needs?

-Initially speak with your child’s tutor, head of house or classroom teachers and explain your concerns.
-You may choose to go on to meet with the SENCO, Mrs Bradley or the assistant SENCO, Mrs Bates, who will contact you to discuss your concerns and can help to explore a range of strategies to support your child.
+Initially speak with your child’s tutor, Phase Leader or classroom teachers and explain your concerns.
+You may choose to go on to meet with the SENCO, Mrs Bradley or the assistant SENCO, Mrs Jones, who will contact you to discuss your concerns and can help to explore a range of strategies to support your child.

 How will the academy respond to my concern?